 In other words, every law school program is unique, and each has its own requirements.
 Of course, some value the LSAT results more strongly than others, and some programs may value factors such as GPA and practical experience more strongly than your LSAT test results.

-If your score is below the 50th percentile, which usually means a score of 150 or below, then you may find it hard to gain admission into your ideal law school program.
+If your score is below the 50th percentile, which usually means a score of 150 or below, then you may find it hard to gain admission into your ideal law school program, or even a top 50 program.
 In this instance, do not be discouraged and remember that half of all who take the LSAT are in the same situation, and many who score in the higher percentiles did not perform well on the LSAT initially either.

 You can retake the LSAT multiple times, so you have plenty of opportunities to show law school programs your knowledge.
 However, we encourage you to make your next LSAT your last one.
 Through consistent preparation with TestMaxPrep over the course of several weeks, you can feel confident on the day of your test, knowing you prepared the right way and in a position to put yourself in a top–tier percentile.

-How to score higher on the LSAT through TestMaxPrep
+How to Score Higher on the LSAT with TestMaxPrep

 The difference between the ones who do well and the ones who hover around the average is preparation and persistence.
 By using the right resources to prepare and putting in the effort to do well the next time you take the LSAT, you can improve your score significantly.

 To prepare properly, it is important to know where you stand.
-A common mistake made by many is assuming they are ready, either from taking misleading practice tests that suggest they are in the top percentile or for a lack of pre LSAT testing at all.
+A common mistake made by many is assuming they are ready, either from taking misleading practice tests that suggest they are in the top percentile or for a lack of pre–LSAT prep at all.

 Here at TextMaxPrep, we offer detailed LSAT practice tests that give you a clear indication as to where your knowledge stands currently.
 Our tests are often challenging, and while it may seem discouraging initially to struggle early in the preparation process, we offer quality study resources and give you an accurate idea as to how prepared you actually are, ensuring you have the best chance possible to crush it on the day of your LSAT.